emacs-mirror/emacs/mps/manual/source/reference/index.rst

     .. note::

+        If your reference is :term:`tagged <tagged reference>`, you must remove the tag before calling :c:func:`mps_fix`, and restore the tag to the (possibly updated) reference afterwards.

         If you want to call this between :c:func:`MPS_SCAN_BEGIN` and :c:func:`MPS_SCAN_END`, you must use :c:func:`MPS_FIX_CALL`
         to ensure that the scan state is passed correctly.